-To the benefit of patients with severe neurological disease, Neuromon B.V. has joined forces with Compumedics DWL.
+To the benefit of patients on the Intensive Care Neuromon B.V. has joined forces with Compumedics DWL.

 For it's innovative work and collaboration with international partners Neuromon B.V. received the Eureka! label from the EU